F5Networks/f5-telemetry-streaming/docs/index.rst

 Introduction
 ------------

-Telemetry Streaming is an iControl LX extension that sends telemetry information, such as client/server stats, from the BIG-IP to third-party monitoring and stats aggregation tools.
+Telemetry Streaming (TS) is an iControl LX Extension delivered as a TMOS-independent RPM file.
+Installing the TS Extension on BIG-IP enables you to declaratively aggregate, normalize, and forward statistics and events from the BIG-IP to a consumer application by POSTing a single TS JSON declaration to TS’s declarative REST API endpoint.
 The supported third-party consumers include:

 -  Splunk
 -  Azure Log Analytics